Sundays-Order/Sundays-order/README.md

 ## Info for ponytown

+- nt carrd is like really outdated im gonna remake it one day i think..

 -I'm sunday, always free to interact with.
 If you're not sure if im off tab or not, you can always whisper me!

 -I do not interact with people under the age of 15, p*dos, trans/homophobes, or anyone whos generally just being a creep.